BenedyktT/gastroCalculator/README.md

 Due to fast development process app has couple of drawbacks

 1. Names of variables could be improved
-2. Minimum amount of comments (I know, I am sorry)
+1. Minimum amount of comments (I know, I am sorry)
-3. Frontend isn't well tested mostly because of issue with jest conflict described above
+1. Frontend isn't well tested mostly because of issue with jest conflict described above, I skipped it simply because assigment is focused on backend